Xilinx/xup-vitis-ai-tutorial/docs/pt_mnist.md

 /usr/bin/python3 app_mt.py -m CNN_aws.xmodel
 ```

-The application will be run on the F1 hardware and you should see the output similar to shown below.
+The application will be run on the F1 hardware and you should see the output similar to whats shown below.

 ![](images/pt_mnist/run_output.png)